ssesselmann/labjack-dash/README.md

 Instructions
 ------------
-After installing the Labjack drivers for Linux, simply download all files in this folder, then open the file called run.py and edit the localhost IP address.
+After installing the Labjack drivers, simply download all files in this folder, then open the file called run.py and edit the localhost IP address.

 Either run the program from the command line or from Sublime text